zkh224/Zahra-Khan-archives/content/posts/Learning_Journal3.md

 **I can identify and define key concepts in (web) content management.**

 I can identity different tech roles in the content management team that provides me insights about the workplace environment.
-I have learned the distinctive responsibilities in each tech role such as site planner and back-end developer.
+I have learned about the distinctive responsibilities in each tech role such as site planner and back-end developer.